rhyslwells/Data-Archive/content/standardised/Clustering.md

 date modified: 1-08-2025
 tags: [clustering]
 ---
 Clustering involves grouping a set of data points into subsets or clusters based on inherent patterns or similarities.
 It is an [[Unsupervised Learning]]technique used for tasks like customer segmentation and [[standardised/Outliers|anomalies]] detection.

 The primary goal of clustering is to organize data by grouping similar items.

 Clustering is a tool for normality detection - not only grouping but finding *non-conforming points*.

+The aim of **clustering** is to **group similar data points together** so that items in the same cluster are more alike to each other than to those in other clusters, without using predefined labels.
 ## Methods

 - [[K-means]]